-In order to use $N$-body simulations for cosmological analysis, we require a galaxy bias model to populate the dark matter distribution with galaxies. \citealt{Seljak2000, BerlindWeinberg2002, CooraySheth2002, Zheng2005}), which probabilistically describes the occupation number of galaxies in dark matter halos as a function halo mass.
-The simple HOD model reconstructs galaxy clustering to a reasonable degree of accuracy; however, it has been shown that occupation has a small but non-negligible dependence on secondary halo properties, known as galaxy assembly bias (see e.g. \citealt{Wechsler2006, Croton2007, Zentner2014, WechslerTinker2018}).
+In order to use $N$-body simulations for cosmological analysis, we require a galaxy bias model to populate the dark matter distribution with galaxies \citep{Seljak2000, BerlindWeinberg2002, CooraySheth2002, Zheng2005}, which probabilistically describes the occupation number of galaxies in dark matter halos as a function halo mass.
+The simple HOD model reconstructs galaxy clustering to a reasonable degree of accuracy; however, it has been shown that occupation has a small but non-negligible dependence on secondary halo properties, known as galaxy assembly bias (see, e.g., \citealt{Wechsler2006, Croton2007, Zentner2014, WechslerTinker2018}).
 Modeling assembly bias is critical for obtaining the most accurate cosmological constraints, as well as understanding the galaxy--halo connection.

 Late-time galaxy clustering analyses have put increasingly strong constraints on the growth of structure parameter $f \sigma_8$.
-While some of these agree with results from the cosmic microwave background as measured by Planck \citep{eboss_collaboration_completed_2021,zhang_boss_2022}, others are in $1-4 \sigma$ tension (e.g. \citealt{Macaulay2013, Sanchez2014, deMattia2021}).
-A series of recent studies focusing on small-scales have also found a few sigma tension \citep{Chapman2021, Lange2022, Zhai2022, Yuan2022}, and these agree with the resulst of weak lensing studies (e.g. \citealt{MacCrann2015, Leauthaud2017, joudaki_kidsviking-450_2020}).
+While some of these agree with results from the cosmic microwave background as measured by Planck \citep{alam_completed_2021,zhang_boss_2022}, others are in $1\sigma$--$4\sigma$ tension (e.g., \citealt{Macaulay2013, Sanchez2014, deMattia2021}).
+A series of recent studies focusing on small scales have also found a few-sigma tension \citep{Chapman2021, Lange2022, Yuan2022, zhai_aemulus_2023}, and these agree with the results of weak-lensing studies (e.g., \citealt{MacCrann2015, Leauthaud2017, joudaki_kidsviking-450_2020}).
 Improving the constraining power from clustering analyses is important for determining if the tension still holds; one avenue for doing this is expanding beyond RSD to include other clustering statistics.